-- Timing information refers to the time when the serving cell is going to stop serving a geographical area;
+- Timing information refers to the time when the serving cell stops serving the current geographical area;

-- Location information refers to the reference location of serving cell and a distance threshold.
+- Location information refers to the reference location of the serving cell and a distance threshold to the reference location.

-Measurement rules for cell re-selection with timing information and location information are specified in clause 5.2.4.2 in 38.304 [10].
+Measurement rules for cell re-selection based on timing information and location information are specified in clause 5.2.4.2 in 38.304 [10].

 16.14.4.1 Definitions

 A feeder link switchover is the procedure where the feeder link is changed from a source NTN Gateway to a target NTN Gateway for a specific NTN payload.
 The feeder link switchover is a Transport Network Layer procedure.
-Service link switch refers to a change of the serving satellite.
+Service link switch refers to a change of the serving NTN payload.

 Both hard and soft feeder link switchover are supported in NTN.